Genesis 3: The snake, Adam, Eve & a tree:

 man.
 Revelation gives us the certainty of faith that the whole of human

-myth: a legend that is spiritually significant, but is of a series of events that never
+myth: a legend that is spiritually significant, but it describes a series of events that never

-happened.
-This approach leads to many possible interpretations of Genesis 3.
+actually happened.
+This approach leads to many very different interpretations of Genesis 3.

 Three are: